AbdullahRah/AbdullahRah/README.md

 - 👋 Hi, I’m @AbdullahRah
 - 👀 I’m interested in all things Tech
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m a Full Stack Developer
-- 💞️ I’m looking to collaborate on building a mobile app
 - 📫 How to reach me - linkedin.com/in/abdullahrah

 <!---